DavidJKTofan/davidjktofan.me/content/post/a-journey-into-digital-privacy/index.md

 But if you are more that "one-click-make-it-work" type of person, then the [Privacy Badger](https://privacybadger.org/) might be for you – though it is more focused on blocking some third-party trackers only.
 Nonetheless, there are thousands of other tools out there which might better adapt to your needs – start googling!

+However, be careful not to add too many Extensions, because they might stop each other from working properly, and your device processor will also thank you.

 <a name="mac"></a>

 <br>